apple/swift-protobuf/Documentation/RELEASING.md

    GitHub's compare UI does a reasonable job here.
-[Open that UI](https://github.com/apple/swift-protobuf/compare) and set the _base_ to be the previous tag (_X.Y.Z_), and the _compare_ can be left at _main_ since that is what the release is cut off of.
+[Open that UI](https://github.com/apple/swift-protobuf/compare) and set the _base_ to be the previous tag (_X.Y.Z_), and the _compare_ can be left at _main_ since that's what the release is cut from.

    It usually works best to open the links for each commit you want to look at in a new browser window/tab.
-That way you can review each independently rather then looking at the unified diffs.
+That way you can review each independently rather than looking at the unified diffs.

-   When looking at a individual commit, at the top GitHub will show that it was a commit on main and include a reference '#XYZ', this tells you what pull request it was part of.
+   When looking at a individual commit, at the top GitHub will show that it was a commit on main and include a reference '#XYZ'.
+This tells you what pull request it was part of.
 This is useful for doing the release notes in the next section.

 1. Update the version on _main_